FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Allow user to change editor icon and customize window title
 - Tooltip for material resources in the material editor
 - Ability to fetch memory usage by the graphics server
-- Ability to disable asset convertion when exporting a project
+- Ability to disable asset conversion when exporting a project
 - Convert ui scenes to binary format when exporting a project
 - Print warning messages in the log when setting terrain height map
 - Resource registry `ResourceManager::register` + `ResourceManager::uuid_to_path` methods